On the existence of a non-principal Euclidean ideal class in biquadratic fields with class number two: Concluding Remarks

-In \cite{len}, Lenstra also defined norm Euclidean ideals, which are the Euclidean ideals with the Euclidean algorithm as the norm on a number field. \begin{dfn} If K is a number field and C be a fractional ideal of $O_K$, then C is norm Euclidean if for all $x\in K $ there exists $y\in C$ such that \end{dfn} We do not know if K has norm Euclidean ideal.
+Lenstra \cite{len} also defined norm Euclidean ideals, which are the Euclidean ideals where the ideal norm is a Euclidean function.
+If K is a number field and C is a fractional ideal of $\sO_K$, then C is norm Euclidean if for all $x\in K $, there exists $y\in C$ such that $Nm(x-y)<Nm(C)$.

+Lezowski \cite{LP12} showed that the biquadratic field $\Q(\sqrt{2},\sqrt{35})$ does not contain a norm Euclidean ideal by using the Euclidean minimum.
+It will be interesting to know whether the biquadratic fields $K = \Q(\sqrt{q},\sqrt{kr})$ (under the assumptions of \Cref{main}) have norm Euclidean ideals.